josh-angert/google-data-analytics-case-study/README.md

 To prepare the data for analysis, I went through the following steps:
 1. Downloaded 12 months of trip data (stored as 12 separate CSV files with a total of ~5 million rows).
 The files represent trips from October 2020 - September 2021
-2. Explored the files to get a sense of the structure of the data, the attributes contained within each file and each attribute's data types
+2. Explored the files to get a sense of the structure of the data, the attributes contained within each file and each attribute's data types:

     | **Column**        | **Description**  | **Type**  |
     | ------------- |-------------| ---------|